AndresNunezG/VideoTube/README.md

 # VideoTube

-Single page app that simulates a video platform with a login page that primarily uses ReactJS.
+Single page app that simulates a video platform using the Rick & Morty API, with a login page that primarily uses ReactJS.

 If you want to clone it, you'll need **`npm`** and **`nodeJS`**, among others.